Next start date: September

 There is a mixed assessment strategy used on the course.
 Most modules are assessed through coursework, which may include project work and student-led presentation.
 Some modules use a mixture of coursework and formal examination.

 Minimum Entrance Requirements

-Higher AABB; A Level BBC; ILC (H) BBBBB
+Higher AABB; A Level BCC; ILC (H) AABB; BTEC Extended Diploma DMM

 Essential subjects: Mathematics (min. grade B) at Scottish Higher or AS Level.